theoria-dataset/theoria-dataset/CONTRIBUTING.md

 - **`result_equations`:**
   - List of equations in AsciiMath format
-  - Provide each equation with a unique ID (e
+  - Provide each equation with a unique ID (e.g., 'eq1', 'eq2')
-  - g
-  - , 'eq1', 'eq2')
   - Use AsciiMath format for all equations
   - Example:
     ```json